You may have noticed that your favorite cheese has a strong briny taste and wondered how you remove the salt from halloumi.

 And as it can be kept for up to a year without opening, that’s a long time to be surrounded by the salty liquid!

-It’s pretty obvious that the halloumi is going to absorb some of the salt.
+The halloumi is going to absorb some of the salt.

 Salt has been used as a preservative for centuries and can also help prevent bacteria from entering food.